adamhopkins1/Coursera-wk-2-Draft-FIles/README.md

 # Coursera-wk-2-Draft-FIles
-A Repo featuring files from Coursera Week 2 CSS assignments in Draft Form
+A Repo featuring files from Coursera Week 2 CSS assignments in draft Formats.